wmeijer221/msc_thesis/README.md

 ### Raw Data Retrieval

-- Download [Katz dataset](https://doi.org/10.5281/zenodo.3626071) and extract it into the `./data/libraries/` folder.
-- Run `libraries_filter.py` and delete all non-NPM data.
 - Run `pre_sort_filters_mt.py -m r -t 8 -j` which filters projects using downloads.
 - Run `retrieve_pull_requests.py -f dl -t 3 -a 3` which collects pull request data of the popular projects.
 - Run `pre_sort_filters.py -m p -pr 5` which generates a list of projects with sufficient pull requests.